MingshiYangUIUC/Math-Minecraft-Squid-Workshop-Project/README.md

 - Step 06 Enjoy

 # How to use
-## Overview
-- Constants are stored under objective **swMath_C**.
-- Variables, including inputs and outputs, are stored under objectove **swMath_V**.
-- The standard input and output have *units* of **10000**. i.e., the score **10000** is used to represent **1**, utilizing 4 digits for high precision computation.
-Actual error in computation is usually on magnitude of 0.01%.
-- No entity involved in calculations, avoiding entity selection ensures high throughout performance.

 ## List of functions
 The main function directory is math:functions/classes/core/.
 All functions provided are listed below.\